Editor’s Note: This article was updated on April 8, 2021, to bring you more current information.

 In 2020, investors in SWBI stock saw tremendous gains.
 At the start of the pandemic, shares traded below $6 per share.
 But, thanks to 2020’s increased gun sales, shares soared to prices as high as $21.49 per share in August.

-However, even as gun sales remain strong, shares (which have since slid to around $16 per share) may not bounce back to prior highs.
+However, even as gun sales remain strong, shares (which have since slid to around $18 per share) may not bounce back to prior highs.
 Why?
 Just like with its peer RGR stock, valuation may be stretched, even while on paper the stock looks cheap.
-Analyst consensus calls for much lower earnings in the coming year.
+Analyst consensus calls for much lower earnings in 2022.

 Yes, Wall Street may be underestimating how much longer above-average sales numbers can last.
 However, even with high concern among gun enthusiasts, there are only so many handguns you can buy.

-Add in the prospect of the Republicans holding onto the U.S. Senate, along with a more pro-Second Amendment U.S. Supreme Court, and those buying SWBI stock today could be overestimating how long current trends can continue.
-After its impressive run since March, this may mean it’s time to take profit.
+I feat that those buying SWBI stock today could be overestimating how long current trends can continue.
+After its impressive run last year, this may mean it’s time to take profit.

 On the date of publication, Thomas Niel did not (either directly or indirectly) hold any positions in the securities mentioned in this article.